 Following her discharge from the hospital, Rebecca used sport to aid her recovery, which she found gave her a physical and mental boost.

-After gradually building up her endurance by participating in various local runs and her first triathlon, just less than a year after her surgery for bowel cancer, Rebecca completed the New Forest Half Marathon in two and a half hours, sixteen months after her ICU stay, in aid of the Royal Surrey County Hospital Charity.
+After gradually building up her endurance by participating in various local runs and her first triathlon, just less than a year after her surgery for bowel cancer, Rebecca completed the New Forest Half Marathon in two and a half hours, sixteen months after her ICU stay, in aid of our hospital charity.

 Rebecca added: “Despite being completely and utterly exhausted, I was over the moon to have finished my half marathon.